Chapter 3:

 “Yes!
 You understood fast.”

 The door to the apartment flew open!
-Dani leaned halfway out and locked eyes with Nicolaus, and then the tall Hispanic man, who waved back with a smile.
+Dani leaned halfway out and locked eyes with her brother, and then the tall Hispanic man, who waved back with a smile.
 “Okay, so…this happened faster than I thought it would.
 Nick, Alonso, can we take this inside?”
-Both men entered the flat at the behest of the frowning young woman.
+At the behest of a frowning young woman, both men entered the flat.

 “Dani, I can tell Nicolaus if you want.”
 Alonso chimed in.